CtrlK

 Conciseness

 Extremely verbose at ~400+ lines.
-Explains concepts Claude already knows well (reentrancy, overflow, access control, gas optimization basics).
+Explains concepts Claude already knows well (reentrancy, integer overflow, access control, gas optimization basics).
 The vulnerable vs. secure pattern pairs are educational but redundant for Claude.
 Comments like 'DANGER: External call before state update' and 'Too late!' are unnecessary.
-The gas optimization section, audit preparation, and testing sections add significant bulk without being essential to the core skill.
+The gas optimization section and audit preparation section add bulk without novel insight.

 1 / 3